octagonalsquare/yt_to_odysee/README.md

 ### Visual C++ Build Tools
 1. One of the Python packages you have to install requires you to have Visual C++ Build Tools version 13 or newer installed.
 You can get it [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

 2. Go through the installation process.
 Once you get to the screen where you can view installed versions, click "Modify".
-From there, check "Desktop Development with C++" and then clickt he install button in the bottom right.
+From there, check "Desktop Development with C++" and then click the install button in the bottom right.

 ### Virtual Environment
 1. Create a Python virtual environment in the desired folder: